SaaS Cancel Flow Best Practices: How to Save 20-30% of Churning Customers

 - Upcoming features they'll miss

-This isn't manipulation — it's helping them make an informed decision.
+This isn't manipulation.
+It's helping them make an informed decision.
 Many customers don't realize the full impact of canceling until you spell it out.

 Stage 4: Final Confirmation